zoeyg/public-write-ups/csaw-2020/web-real-time-chat.md

 TypeError: can't concat NoneType to bytes
 ```

-Uh-oh, looking at the raw request output, and checking the packet in wireshark, we see that the IP address is forbidden, and we didn't get our
+Uh-oh, looking at the raw request output, and checking the packet in wireshark, we see that `127.0.0.1` is forbidden, and we didn't get our
 connection id that we needed.
 Looks like we'll need to try something else.

 #### Connect Request (Second Attempt)